RamonJOrtega/AndroidWeatherApp/README.md

 First we find latitude and longitude by city using the Geo Coding api at https://open-meteo.com/en/docs/geocoding-api.
 Then we use the latitude and longitude to get weather by location using the Weather Forcast API.

-This app is based on a deprecated tutorial at freeCodeCamp.org.
 The biggest change is the removal of the deprecated metaWeather API and the more-documented open-meteo API.

 ![Alt Image text](https://github.com/RamonJustisOrtega/AndroidWeatherApp/blob/main/AndroidWeatherApp.jpg)